TheRaphael0000/tahm-ken.ch/readme.md

 - [x] search for champions when typing letters

 ## todo
-- [ ] add a caching system for the API calls
+- [ ] add a caching system for the API calls, see if its better to use cassiopeia instead of riotwatcher
 - [ ] show challenges for each champions when hovering them
+- [ ] responsiveness
 - [ ] update table sorting and add visual clue of the current sort
 - [ ] use genetic algorithms to find the best compositions to try to avoid having always the same champs in the best compositions
 - [ ] User eXperience (help needed)